Move your donor-advised fund to a sponsor that doesn't audit your conscience.

 [Your name]

-Use your firm's "Contact Us," "Feedback," or executive-relations channel.
-The links in the broker grid above go straight to each firm's site; if your custodian isn't listed, search "[Firm name] contact us" or "[Firm name] feedback."
+Use your sponsor's "Contact Us," "Feedback," or donor-relations channel.
+The DAF cards above link straight to each sponsor's site; for any sponsor not listed, search "[Sponsor name] contact us" or "[Sponsor name] feedback."
 The form-letter inbox is read; the message volume is logged.